 The flame is extinguished – Tree faucet.

-It usually happens when the stove is new and the ramp (tube) to which are connected the taps is slightly crooked.
+It usually happens when the stove is new and the ramp (tube) to which the taps are connected is slightly crooked.

-In this way will be more elevated and will not be stopped out by the plan work.
+In this way it will be more elevated and will not be stopped out by the plan work.

-The flame goes out – Thermocouple loose.
+The flame goes out – Tc loose.

 The flame goes out – faulty valve.

-The valve is positioned inside the tap, when it is not defective remains energized and closes the passage of the gas.
+The valve is positioned inside the tap, when it is not defective it remains energized and closes the passage of the gas.